ruicarest/displacement-map-plugin/README.md

 Playground available, just start the app by running on the project root the cmd `npm run server`

-On the playground the dat-gui interface is divided by fitler category options such as,
+On the playground, the dat-gui interface is divided by filter category options such as,

 - `Shader`:
   - `imageURL`: change background image;